ValentinLibouton/PiZeroKeystrokesInjection/README.md

 List of commands that can be used in command_file.txt:

 - `STRING`  The string following this command will be typed on the keyboard
-- `SLEEP`   The number after this command is the pause delay in second
+- `DELAY`   The number after this command is the pause delay in second
 - `WRITE`   The filename following this command will be read and typed entirely on the keyboard.
 Here no need to put a "STRING" command.
 - `#`       This entire line will be ignored at runtime.
 Lines beginning with # are intended for your comments.
 Can also be used as a log via SSH.
 - `REPLAY` The first number following the REPLAY command is the number of repeats and the second number is the number of rows to repeat